 - 6. The Tribunal's obligations, under sub-sections 7(3) and 8(1)(b) of the Act are to make determinations in respect of remuneration for various offices within its jurisdiction at periods of not more than one year.
-To meet these obligations, the Tribunal issued determinations on 15 June 2021 and at that time determined no adjustment to remuneration for all offices in its jurisdiction. - 7.
+To meet these obligations, the Tribunal issued determinations on 13 June 2022 and at that time determined a 2.75 per cent adjustment to remuneration for all offices in its jurisdiction. - 7.
 In complying with its obligations to make new determinations the Tribunal takes the opportunity to consider whether any general increase to remuneration for offices might be warranted.
 In conducting this review the Tribunal takes account of economic conditions in Australia, past and projected movements in remuneration in the public and private sectors (including the Australian Public Service), as well as the outcomes of reviews of public offices completed by the Tribunal.
 In order to inform its conclusions the Tribunal draws upon authoritative external sources such as the published material available from the Government, the Reserve Bank of Australia and the Australian Bureau of Statistics as well as trends in public and private sector remuneration.
-The Tribunal is also obliged by the Act to consider the Annual Wage Reviews of the Fair Work Commission.
-The Commission's 2021 decision was taken into account, as its 2022 decision was not available at the time the Tribunal concluded its deliberations. - 8.
-The Tribunal did not receive any submissions on this matter. - On 13 June 2022 the Tribunal decided to determine a general adjustment of 2.75 per cent to remuneration for public offices in its jurisdiction with effect from 1 July 2022.
+The Tribunal is also obliged by the Act to consider the Annual Wage Reviews of the Fair Work Commission. - 8.
+The Tribunal did not receive any submissions on this matter. - 9.
+In order to meet its legislative obligations to make a decision by 12 June 2023, the Tribunal met on 8 June 2023 and decided to defer any adjustment in remuneration for offices in its jurisdiction.
+The Tribunal has agreed to meet again in August 2023 to consider further data, and to determine whether any adjustment is appropriate for offices within its jurisdiction.
 A statement setting out the Tribunal's reasons for decision is available at www.remtribunal.gov.au. - 10.
-Remuneration Tribunal (Judicial and Related Offices Remuneration and Allowances) Determination 2022 implements the Tribunal's decision for Judicial and Related Offices. - 11.
+Remuneration Tribunal (Judicial and Related Offices Remuneration and Allowances) Determination (No.1) 2023 implements the Tribunal's decision for Judicial and Related Offices. - 11.
 Consultation on this outcome was considered unnecessary given the matters considered by the Tribunal in making its decision.